| | |

-Chocolate and Orange Hot Cross Buns – Soft, spiced hot cross buns with chocolate chips and zesty orange.
-This easy recipe makes a delicious twist on the classic, perfect for Easter or any occasion!
+Chocolate and Orange Hot Cross Buns – Soft, fluffy hot cross buns packed with chocolate chips, warm spices, and fresh orange flavour.
+A delicious twist on the Easter classic.

 Looking for more Easter treats?
 Check out my Baked Carrot Cake Doughnuts, Mini Egg Cookies, and my Creme Egg Brownies.